 The LINX Reflux Management System is an innovative minimally invasive procedure designed to improve how the lower esophageal sphincter (LES) functions.
 A surgeon places a small metal bracelet around the LES.
 By opening and closing, the bracelet helps let food pass through, while resisting regurgitation of acid and gastric contents from below.

-George Gillian, MD is trained to perform the LINX procedure.
+Physicians that are trained to perform the LINX procedure:

 Patient Story: Aaron